 Suntory The Peninsula Hotel 2014

 This whisky is apparently a mixture of The Yamazaki, The Hakushu and The Chita.
-If you can get this whisky dedicated to the Peninsula Hotel in Tokyo, make sure it comes in its box and decorated with its ribbon.
+If you can get this whisky dedicated to the Peninsula Hotel in Tokyo, make sure you its boxed and decorated with its ribbon.
 Possibility of finding it in the recommended range of 2000 $.

 Glenlivet Cellar Collection